jtheck/GetFire/README.md

 Notes:
 ---
-Create your topic in-app on GetFire.net in the bottom-right 'topic' menu.
+Create your topic in-app on GetFire.net in the bottom-right 'topic' menu under "search".

 ---